-Extenuating circumstances & mitigating evidence
+Extenuating circumstances

 Extenuating circumstances are unforeseen events or conditions that may impair your ability to carry out assessments.
-Mitigating evidence is the proof that these circumstances have taken place and have affected you during the assessment period.
-For example, an extenuating circumstance could be temporary illness and a valid doctor's note would be the corresponding mitigating evidence.
-It is your responsibility to inform your department of extenuating circumstances and provide the mitigating evidence, in enough time for them to be taken into consideration for your assessments.
+For example, an extenuating circumstance could be temporary illness.
+It is your responsibility to inform the College of any extenuating circumstances, in enough time for them to be taken into consideration for your assessments.
 Extenuating circumstances should not be used for ongoing issues.